| CloserLook > John > John 11:8-48 |

 brother had not died."

-Jesus straight in the eye, when she said, "Lord, if thou hadst been here, my
+Jesus straight in the eye when she said, "Lord, if thou hadst been here, my brother had

-he groaned in the spirit, and was troubled, Here we see an amazing blend of God and Man, in
+came with her, he groaned in the spirit, and was troubled, Here we see an amazing blend of God and Man, in the Lord

 Because He is God, He can see the light at the end of the tunnel.
 In fact, He had already told His disciples, "This sickness is not unto death, but